datalad-handbook/book/docs/basics/101-133-containersrun.rst

    The command :command:`datalad containers-remove` will remove a container from the dataset, if there exists a container with name given to the command.
-Note that this will remove not only the image from the dataset, but also the configuration for it in ``.datalad/config``.
+Note that this will remove not only the Image from the dataset, but also the configuration for it in ``.datalad/config``.